naviarh/gevents/README.md

     // size_IN - the size of the buffer of IN channel, default is 0 (int)
     ```

- 2. You can add or remove multiple event listeners
+ 2. You can add or remove several event listeners

     ```go
     event1.Add(N)